tetriskillerh/gtaoautoapps-Fix/README.md

+**Download files are now in the releases instead of the main branch to better document changes.**

-This is automated script (AHK, v.1.1 for now) for using apartments trade-in exploit in GTA Online.
+This is automated script (AHK, v0.1.0 for now) for using apartments trade-in exploit in GTA Online.

 For this to work, you need:
 1. GTA5 E&E (Enhanced&Expanded) version of the game (ATM it DOESN'T WORK on Legacy Edition),